bmeaut/python_nlp_2017_fall/docker/README.md

 This command will forward the container's 8888 port to the host system's 8888 port.
 We will use this port to connect to Jupyter.

+## Directories

+The course's repository is already cloned into `/nlp/python_nlp_2017_fall`.
+Don't forget to pull the latest version:

+    cd /nlp/python_nlp_2017_fall && git pull

+The Hungarian HFST model is available at `/nlp/hfst/hu.hfstol`.

 ## Running Jupyter inside the container

     jupyter notebook --port=8888 --ip=0.0.0.0 --no-browser --allow-root